oracle-cne/ocne/doc/manpages/ocne-defaults.yaml.md

 # This field specifies the password set for the "ocne" user.
 # This configuration is applied through ignition.
 Certain providers
 # require an ignition file to be passed in with the desired password
-# specified to enable log in.
+# specified to enable login.
 The "ocne" user is useful for obtaining the
 # kubeconfig of a successful OCK instance and to access the rescue shell.
 # The rescue shell is only available when Oracle Cloud Native Environment fails to start
 # properly on that instance.
 The password hash must be generated